contact: mail@huisaddison.com

 Addison Hu, Alden Green, and Ryan Tibshirani.
 The Voronoigram: Minimax estimation of bounded variation functions from scattered data.
 Submitted, 2022.

-Daniel McDonald, Jacob Bien, Alden Green, Addison Hu, et al.
+Daniel McDonald, Jacob Bien*, Alden Green*, Addison Hu*, et al. Can auxiliary indicators improve COVID-19 forecasting and hotspot prediction?
+Proceedings of the National Academy of Sciences, 2021.

 Reinhart et al. An open repository of real-time COVID-19 indicators.
 Proceedings of the National Academy of Sciences, 2021.

-Cramer et al. Evaluation of individual and ensemble probabilistic forecasts of COVID-19 mortality in the United States..
+Cramer et al. Evaluation of individual and ensemble probabilistic forecasts of COVID-19 mortality in the United States.
 Proceedings of the National Academy of Sciences, 2022.

 Addison Hu and Sahand Negahban.
 Minimax estimation of bandable precision matrices.
 Advances in Neural Information Processing Systems, 2017.